norlab-ulaval/norlab_icp_mapper/docs/UsingInRos.md

 - `deskewing_round_to_nanosecs`: defines the time resolution at which the deskewing TFs are rounded.
 This is used to reduce the number of TFs that are queried from the TF buffer.
 A value of 50000 means that the TFs are rounded to the nearest 50 microseconds.

+#### Changing the map's topic density
+The ROS wrapper publishes the map on the `/map` topic, given that there exists at least one active subscriber.
+As the map messages can get relatively large, especially when visualizating over a remote connection, the map message is downsampled with a voxel-based octree approach.
+The parameter controlling this behaviour is dynamic and can be modified when mapping using the `compression_voxel_size` parameter.
+The default value is set to `0.5`.
+Try launching the following command to get show a denser map:

+=== "ROS"
+    TODO

+=== "ROS 2"
+    ```shell
+    ros2 param set /mapper_node/compression_voxel_size 0.05
+    ```

 #### Saving the map

 You can save the map by calling the `/save_map` service.
 Similarly, use the `/save_trajectory` service to save the trajectory.